 Manager and Senior Professional (MSP) Program

-Managers and Senior Professionals (MSPs) provide leadership and professional expertise at the highest levels to major UC Davis Health System units, programs, or fields of work, and are accountable for their areas of responsibility.
+Managers and Senior Professionals (MSPs) provide leadership and professional expertise at the highest levels to major UC Davis Health units, programs, or fields of work, and are accountable for their areas of responsibility.
 MSP positions are responsible for identifying objectives, formulating strategy, directing programs, managing resources, and functioning effectively with a high degree of autonomy.

 There are no classification specifications for MSP titles.
 Decisions about proper classification and MSP salary grade are based on the level of responsibility assigned to a position, comparison to similar positions, and labor market data.